 When fitting a new chain, the chain tension has to be checked frequently until the chain is run-in.
 Check the chain tension regularly.
 A correctly tensioned chain ensures good cutting performance and long life.

-Note: If clutch cover is difficult to remove, tighten bar nut(s), engage brake and rerelease (an audible click will be heard if released properly).
+Note: If clutch cover is difficult to remove, replace bar nuts, engage brake and rerelease (an audible click will be heard if released properly).

 FUEL HANDLING

 Fuel